Community Flood Resilience Planning

 Community Flood Schemes / Natural Flood Management

 Community Flood Schemes are to increase a community’s resilience to flooding.
-They can be as big or small as required to suit the community.
+They can be as big or small as required to suit the needs of the community and spaces available.
 They may involve working collaboratively with a range of different stakeholders including local land owners.

 Natural Flood Management schemes worth with natural processes to capture and store water in upper catchments.
 Working collaboratively with local Landowners a number of Natural Flow Management Schemes are being developed across Cheshire East to slow the flow of flood water downstream.